Examples

 {{ entry.fields.['Locations'] | static_map: '600x300',5,'roadmap','https://goo.gl/5y3S82'}}

-The dynamic_map filter accepts an additional attribute to control the visibility of the zoom, drag and full screen controls.
+The dynamic_map filter accepts an additional attribute to control the visibility of zoom, drag and full screen controls.

 {{ entry.fields['Locations'] | dynamic_map: '600x300',5,'roadmap','https://goo.gl/5y3S82',true}}